viktorhollanders/viktorhollanders/README.md

 ### Hey there 👋

 This is a repository for my personal website.
-It's a bit of a portfolio and introduction about me.
-Maybe I will add some articles in the future with topics related to computer science, design, studying, and interesting reads.
+It's a portfolio of things I haeve made.
+Maybe I will add some articles in the future with topics related to computer science and design and a UI ideas section.

 If you want to get in touch, either to just say hi or to collaborate or hire me, here is my [linkedin](https://www.linkedin.com/in/viktor-hollanders-1148532b1).